August 13 in music history

 1965 – At the Matrix Club in their hometown of San Francisco, Jefferson Airplane made their debut live performance.

 1969 – Canadian rock band The Guess Who recorded one of their biggest hits ‘American Woman’.
-A song that topped both the Canadian and US singles charts.
+A song that topped both the Canadian and US Singles charts.

 The Guess Who – American Woman